 - Reduce sales training time for reps by as much as 50%

-- Provide on-demand sales and marketing collateral, online or offline
+- Provide on-demand sales and marketing collateral, online or offline (for more, see our post on how to reduce costs of print marketing collateral)

 - Give sales reps real-time updates on product information and changes